teknoboten/tripster/planning/state.md

   trips: [arrOfTrips],
   trip: null //<- this gets set when a trip is 'selected',
   images: null //<- is set when a trip is selected
+  image: null // <- is set when an image is selected
   mode: 'home'
 }